links2design/artists/README.md

-# Artists search application - React JS
+# artists

 This is the robust, fully featured React App Artist search demo.
 The demo allows the visitor to search through node-modules.
 This README is a continuation of the article - pull down the master branch to complete code.

 This README is divided into following sections:

 - [Setup](#setup) - Follow these instructions to run the example search application.
-- [Topics](#topics) - Considerations when building a React-based search application.
+- [Development Overview](#overview) - Considerations when building a React-based search application.

 ## Setup